talwrii/symbolboard/README.md

 1. This only works with linux and X windows
 1. This keyboard layout is not fixed and subject to change, though hopefully not radical change
-1. I've had linux machines occasionally forget my keybindings.
+1. I've had linux machines occasionally forget my keybindings
 1. This might package might force you to restart X
-1. You should be prepared to do a little tinkering if you use this.
+1. You should be prepared to do a little tinkering if you use this
-1. See caveats
+1. See CAVEATS

 # Motivation